simonw/s3-credentials/README.md

 For project background, see [s3-credentials: a tool for creating credentials for S3 buckets](https://simonwillison.net/2021/Nov/3/s3-credentials/) on my blog.

-## ⚠️ Warning

-I am not an AWS security expert.
-You shoud review how this tool works carefully before using it against with own AWS account.

-If you are an AWS security expert I would [love to get your feedback](https://github.com/simonw/s3-credentials/issues/7)!

 ## Installation

 Install this tool using `pip`: